redbox-mint/oai-server/README.md

 This allows institutions to focus on providing a OAI-PMH feed rather than maintaining a OAI-PMH server codebase.

-Proai requires a database with JDBC drivers.
-The data driver also requires a JDBC-accessible database.
-Currently, the server has been tested with Tomcat, using Postgres and Derby as backends.
+Proai requires a database with JDBC drivers and a JDBC-accessible database.
+Currently, the server has been tested with Tomcat, using MySQL, Postgres and Derby as backends.

 Installing
 ====